Can you tell us about some of the highlights of your professional life so far and why they stand out?

 I have had the privilege to clerk with some of Germany’s most renowned patent judges and I have gained tremendous knowledge and insight from this.
 Knowing what judges consider important has helped me and my team in many high-stakes patent infringement and EPO opposition cases, which recently included Gilead’s blockbuster HIV drug Truvada and Bayer’s blockbuster anticoagulant Xarelto, as well as exciting new chemical technologies such as green packaging and biodegradable plastics.

 What are the key characteristics that clients look for in a top-level IP attorney?

-A good patent attorney must be a strategic thinker and have a meticulous mind which pays great attention to detail.
-They must be able to break down complex technical cases into simple key arguments.
-It is also important to have significant litigation and opposition experience, as you cannot write strong patents for clients unless you can spot the traps and weaknesses that competitors may use to attack the patent in litigation.
+A top-level IP attorney should be a strategic and meticulous thinker.
+They should be able to break down complex technical cases into simple key arguments.
+Also, it is important to have plenty of litigation and opposition experience as you are only able to write strong patents for your clients if you are aware of the traps, tricks and weaknesses that competitors use to attack patents in litigation.

-Once adopted, the unitary patent and the UPC will bring significant changes to the patent system in Europe.
-Under the new system, users will have the choice between the existing European patent (bundle patent) and the new European patent with unitary effect (unitary patent).
-Each option has its pros and cons and users will need to carefully choose what best suits them.
-Even if both systems coexist for a while, the UPC is expected to significantly harmonise patent law in Europe, which has long been needed.
-The adoption of the unitary patent and the UPC are currently on hold pending the outcome of a constitutional complaint before the German Constitutional Court.
+In addition, once adopted, the Unitary Patent and the Unitary Patent Court (UPC) will certainly bring a significant change to the patent system in Europe.
+Under this process, users will have the choice between existing European patents (bundle patent) and the new European patent with unitary effect (unitary patent).
+Each option has its pros and cons and users will need to carefully choose what is best for them.
+Even if both systems coexist for a while it can be expected that the UPC will bring along long-awaited and significant harmonisation of patent law in Europe.

 Partner [email protected]